ejhessing/ibillionaire/README.md

 # Purpose
 	crawl the data of http://www.ibillionaire.me/billionaires/
 	v1: input a number to get each billionaire investor's portfolio, such as Warren Buffett = 0
-	v2: based on stock types to get a summary of all billionaire investors' portfolio, export to json
+	v2: crawl date at first, so user can decide to continue or not, based on stock types to get a summary of all billionaire investors' portfolio, export to json named by date
 # User Statement
 	When you use , you agree to all of the results must be responsible for your own
 # Install